gtdudu/Dash/README.md

 ## install

-git clone
+* git clone
-go to chrome://extensions/
+* go to chrome://extensions/
-click on load unpack extension
+* click on load unpack extension (if it's not there be sure to have developper mode checked)
+* select what you just cloned
+* try to enjoy

 ## roadMap